Skip to content

 Register Cluster

-The instructions below will walk readers through registering an existing Kubernetes cluster with Sveltos for management.
-It is recommended, but not required, to use the sveltosctl to register a cluster.
-To programmatically register clusters with Sveltos, consult the section.
+To register Kubernetes clusters with Sveltos, it is recommended, but not required, to use the sveltosctl.
+Alternatively, to programmatically register clusters, consult the section.

-If the kubeconfig in place has multiple contexts, and the default context points to the management cluster, use the --fleet-cluster-context option.
-This option sets the name of the context that points to the cluster you want to register.
+If the kubeconfig has multiple contexes, and the default context points to the management cluster, use the --fleet-cluster-context option.
+This option sets the name of the context that points to the cluster to be registered.
+The below example will generate a kubeconfig file and register the cluster with Sveltos.

 $ sveltosctl register cluster \